-Crystal River Preserve State Park is located adjacent to the Gulf of Mexico in western Citrus County.
+Crystal River Preserve State Park is located adjacent to the Gulf of Mexico in western Citrus County (see Vicinity Map).
 Access to the park is from U.S. Highway 19 west to State Park Street.
-The Gulf Coast Region Map reflects significant land and water resources existing near the park.
+The Vicinity Map also reflects significant land and water resources existing near the park.